pgRouting/workshop/docs/source/chapters/shortest_path.rst

 ...............................................................................

 .. rubric:: Walking from the hotels to the Market and to the Aquarium (in minutes).

+.. thumbnail:: /images/pedestrian-route4.png
+  :width: 300pt
+  :alt: From the hotels, to sighseen

 * The hotels are located at vertices ``3986``, ``9411``.
 * Pedestrians want to go to destinations ``8401``, ``12235``.